dotBANNED/freshpcinstall/README.md

 ### Registry Edits
 - [Disable UAC](https://mega.nz/folder/uV00mDzL#JMPRgboghP9MwyR4ddu-YQ) - Using this registry file will disable the yes/no prompt when installing programs or other privelaged functions.
 TIP: UAC can be an additional protection tip to prevent dangerous apps and viruses.
 - [HideRecentFilesinQuickAccess](https://mega.nz/folder/uV00mDzL#JMPRgboghP9MwyR4ddu-YQ) - Removes recently opened files from showing up in QuickAccess in the explorer.
-- [ShowKnownExtentionsForFileTypes](https://mega.nz/folder/uV00mDzL#JMPRgboghP9MwyR4ddu-YQ) - This will enable file extentions, meaning you will files show up as .exe, .jpg and so on.
+- [ShowKnownExtentionsForFileTypes](https://mega.nz/folder/uV00mDzL#JMPRgboghP9MwyR4ddu-YQ) - This will enable file extentions, meaning file names show up including its extention such as .exe, .jpg, .txt and so on.
 - [OpenFileExplorerToThisPC](https://mega.nz/folder/uV00mDzL#JMPRgboghP9MwyR4ddu-YQ) - Upon opening your explorer in Windows 10 it will open up 'This PC' instead of Quick Access.

 ### Customization